MyNimrod/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Create an instance method called charPrint(c) that prints the rectangle using the character c If c is undefined, use the character X

+### 7-occurrences.js

+Write a function that returns the number of occurrences in a list:

+Prototype: exports.nbOccurences = function (list, searchElement)